Fahad-76/Selenium-Scraper/README.md

 This Webscraper is able to handle the dynamic JavaScript content to extract necessary data and arrange it into a Pandas Dataframe for ease of analysis and export

-Clicks on the Stats tab and scrapes all the relevant statistics
+It clicks on the Stats tab and scrapes all relevant statistics.
+A custom parser with predefined stats is used to handle inconsistent formatting across different stats

-Make use of a custom parser with known stats to be able to arrange the data into a pandas dataframe since not all the stats follow the same structure.

 Main Libraries are:
 -Selenium